nim-lang/Nim/doc/tut1.rst

   type
     LightTower = array[1..10, array[north..west, BlinkLights]]

-It is quite frequent to have arrays start at zero, so there's a shortcut syntax to specify a range from zero to the specified index minus one:
+It is quite common to have arrays start at zero, so there's a shortcut syntax to specify a range from zero to the specified index minus one:

 .. code-block:: nim